-Decision pricing teams tap into a higher frequency that requires skill, dedication, competency, dedication and teamwork.
+Decision support pricing teams tap into a higher frequency that requires skill, dedication, competency, dedication and teamwork.

-Decision pricing teams do not get waylaid with minutia, politics point scoring.
-They have one eye on the bigger game and keep their egos in check – they have a high-performance mindset.
+Decision pricing teams do not get waylaid with minutia, politics point-scoring.
+Hence, they have one eye on the bigger game and keep their egos in check – they have a high-performance mindset.

-High-performance individuals’ find it extremely difficult to work in pricing support functions.
-It’s in their DNA to achieve, get results and direct.
+High-performance individuals find it extremely difficult to work in pricing support functions.
+Therefore, it’s in their DNA to achieve, get results and direct.
 They don’t wait for things to happen to them.

-Large, traditional organisations have not quite learned how to handle high performance teams or entrepreneurial thinkers for best results – they are still an oddity and exception to traditional businesses with an efficiency, through-put mindset.
+Large traditional organisations have not quite learned how to handle high-performance teams or entrepreneurial thinkers for best results – they are still an oddity and exception to traditional businesses with an efficient, through-put mindset.

-High performance teams and entrepreneurially thinkers have not quite learned how to work in harmony with large, traditional businesses either – often battling to educate cost-plus businesses on the meaning and relevance of more sophisticated pricing approaches.
+High-performance teams and entrepreneurial thinkers have not quite learned how to work in harmony with large, traditional businesses either – often battling to educate cost-plus businesses on the meaning and relevance of more sophisticated pricing approaches.

 War on wages article – is it true?

-Much of the article on war on wages suggests that pricing manager salary stagnation is a result of economic and financial pressure, including our insatiable appetite for debt via over priced housing, expensive car loans, luxury goods etc.
+Much of the article on the war on wages suggests that pricing manager salary stagnation is a result of economic and financial pressure, including our insatiable appetite for debt via overpriced housing, expensive car loans, luxury goods, etc.